Anku5hk/Programmers_guide_to_Python/book.md

 ```

 ## 5. Exception Handling
 As humans while writing code we are prone to make mistakes/errors, causing programs the program to crash or behave incorrectly.
 The process of finding and fixing the errors/bugs is called debugging.
-A programmer usually spend most of their time debugging and it becomes very essential to spot the types and fix them accordingly.
-As programs get larger in size errors might not be that straightforward to fix/spot and might take huge amount of debugging.
+A programmer usually spend most of their time debugging and it becomes very essential to spot their types and fix them accordingly.
+As programs get larger in size errors might not be that straightforward to fix/spot and it might take huge amount of time in debugging.
 In Python errors are called Exceptions, it is a Pythonic way of saying something exceptional has occurred and it need to be handled.
 All exceptions are instances of classes derived from *BaseException* class.
 User code can *raise* (throw in Java/C++) any built-in exceptions.
 User can also sub-class built-in exception classes to define their own Exceptions.
 Although, Python docs recommends sub-classing from *Exception* class or its sub-class only.
-### 5.1 Three Types of Errors/Exceptions.
+### 5.1 Three Types of Errors/Exceptions
 #### 1. Compile Time Errors
 * These exceptions are raised due to the syntactical mistake in code and are usually easier to spot and fix.
 They are raised when the Python Interpreter is compiling a program.
 A user at this point has to fix the error to be able to execute the program.
 * The interpreter raises a *SyntaxError*/*IndentationError* and also indicate the line causing the error when found. *SyntaxError* is raised due missing colon in compound statements, invalid condition checking in *if..else* statements, missing string quote or bracket operator's termination, empty *import* statement, missing/misspelling keywords, empty function/class definition etc. *IndentationError* is raised when using a invalid indentation in compound statements.